alexj136/nodes/readme.md

 while the concurrent implementation is a true-to-semantics implementation using Akka, scala's concurrency library.

+## Dependencies
+Just SBT and a JRE8.
+SBT will download the required scala compiler.

 ## State
 At present, the project is in a pre-alpha state.
 A fairly solid lexer and parser have been built using JFlex and CUP, with nice error messages.